amazingandyyy/greeting-cli/README.md

 # Greeting CLI
-A cli tool to say hello to someone
+A cli tool to greet to anyone

 ## Intallation
 ```command